Prosper ISD Gifted/Talented Program Information

 The National Association for Gifted Children is one of the best places for parents of gifted children to find resources, reading, help, and advice on raising an exceptional child.

-There are many differing opinions and points of research concerning the General Characterists of Gifted Learners.
+There are many differing opinions and points of research concerning the General Characteristics of Gifted Learners.
 This characteristic breakdown is meant to provide insight, but does not represent a checklist for identifying gifted.
 (Differentiation of Gifted Learners:Going Beyond the Basics, Diane Huacox, 2014).

 FAQ's